taytay52662/Simple-Voice-chat-iOS-patch/README.md

-update: ive managed to remove the error where your mic was unavailable. the only thjng left is to make the game not crash
+update: ive managed to remove the error where your mic was unavailable. the only thing left is to make the game not crash